rodrigue89/Swizzle/Tutorials/Functions (#4).md

 func greet
 ```

 > **Important:** All function names must start with a lowercased character..
-It will be made clearer why lter on.
+It will be made clearer why later on.

 Then, we put parentheses and brackets: